Elizabeth Birch: Later career

 In 2004, Birch launched Birch & Company, a consulting firm, with offices in Washington, D.C., and New York.
 Birch ran Rosie O'Donnell's production company, KidRo Productions, Inc. and oversaw O'Donnell's Foundation, The For All Kids Foundation until 2007.

 Birch also hosts a talk show on here!.
 Her guests have included Howard Dean, Pat Buchanan, Rosie O'Donnell and John Lewis.

 Personal life

 She had a relationship with Hilary Rosen, former chief executive of the Recording Industry Association of America.
 They adopted twins, a boy and a girl, in Texas.
 The couple separated in 2006.

 Elizabeth Birch Equality Award

-Black Tie Dinner, the largest LGBT fund-raising dinner in the Nation, presents an annual award in Birch's honor called the Elizabeth Birch Equality Award.
-The award is given annually to an individual, organization, or company that has made a significant contribution of national scope to the LGBT community.
+Black Tie Dinner, the largest LGBTQ fund-raising dinner in the Nation, presents an annual award in Birch's honor called the Elizabeth Birch Equality Award.
+The award is given annually to an individual, organization, or company that has made a significant contribution of national scope to the LGBTQ community.
 Elizabeth Birch was the first recipient of the award in 2004, and later returned to the dinner in 2009 to present the award to Judy Shepard.
 The Black Tie Dinner is held annually in Dallas, Texas.